GrowinScala/Flipper/converter/README.md

    ```
    Converter/
-             └── Converter.scala ; PDF to other file types module
+             └── Converter.scala ; Handles the conversion of PDF into other file types
    ```
 ---